- Areas of Study

-- After submitting the obstacles survey, please make an appointment with me to discuss obstacles to your academic success.
+- After submitting the obstacles survey, please make an appointment with your advisor to discuss obstacles to your academic success.

-- You may meet with me or an A&S Peer Mentor to discuss your obstacles.
-We may require that you utilize specific resources on campus following your meeting.
-Some of these (i.e., you are not required to engage in all of these options) may include
+- Your advisor may require that you utilize specific resources on campus following your meeting.
+Some of these (i.e., you are not required to engage in all of these options) may include:

 - FOCUS 2 Online Career Assessment

 - Career Counseling

 - Completing a Study Skills Assessment

 - Completing an appointment at the Psychological Services Center (PSC) or Counseling Center

 - Completing an appointment with the Writing Center

 - Completing an appointment with the Dean of Students office

 - Other: To be determined by your advisor